florishafkenscheid/factorio-benchmarks/competitions/2025-Q1-Nauvis/logistics-science/README.md

 ### Notes
 - design 06 and design 07 are created to prove that more beacons doesn't necessarily mean more UPS

-### Testing Notes
-- Berg's design (13) has some intermittent issues with half stacked science belts (pending changes)